OliyadTeshome/telegram-medical-data-pipeline/README.md

 ## 📊 Data Flow

-1. **Extraction**: Telegram messages are scraped from configured channels
+1. **Extraction**: Telegram messages are scraped from configured channels using async Telethon
 2. **Storage**: Raw data is stored in PostgreSQL with date-based organization
 3. **Enrichment**:
    - Text messages are analyzed for medical entities and sentiment